AI Governance | | 17 min read

 1. AI Governance Charter

-The charter explains why the framework exists, what it covers, who owns it, and how decisions are made.
-It should define the purpose of AI governance, the scope of AI systems and AI-enabled tools, risk principles, oversight roles, approval authority, escalation paths, and the relationship between AI governance, cybersecurity, privacy, compliance, legal, audit, and enterprise risk.
+The charter explains why the framework exists, what it covers, who owns it, and how decisions get made.
+It should make one thing clear: AI governance is not owned by innovation alone.
+It has to connect business leadership, cybersecurity, privacy, legal, compliance, audit, procurement, data governance, and enterprise risk.

 The charter should make one point explicit: governance applies not only to internally built AI systems, but also to AI features inside vendor platforms.
 AI may already be embedded in HR systems, CRM tools, cybersecurity platforms, collaboration tools, productivity suites, service desk tools, finance systems, and customer support platforms.